wp-plugins/form-maker/readme.txt

 	Save as Copy: The button allows you to save a copy of the current form, which you can later find in the "Forms section."

-2.4   On the of the Form Maker right side you will see three fields of the  form:
+2.4   On the right side of the Form Maker you will see the three fields for the Form- Form Title, Form Options, Add New Fields.
--	 form Title: In this field type a title for your  form.
+-	 Form Title: In this field type a title for your  form.
 You can have an unlimited number of  forms.
 This is a required field for a  form.
+Form comes with the following Form Options:
 -	Email to send submissions of a  form to: Here you type e-mails to which submitted  form information will be sent.
 If you need more than one e-mail address to send the submissions of a  form you must separate them by commas.
 This field is not required for a  form.
 In any case the submitted information is stored in**Submissions** part of the  form maker, where it could be managed easily.
+-	Email From.
+Here you define the email address from which the users receive the submission email (sender’s email).
+-	From Name.
+Here you define the sender’s name which is shown in submission email.
 - 	Theme of a form.
 A distinct theme can be applied to each new form.
 The themes can be accessed by selecting Form Maker > Themes on the left menu.
 43 themes are available for selection for each form.
 There is an option for creating new themes for a form, which you can access by clicking "New" on the upper right corner of the section.which you can later find in the "Forms" section.

 2.5   Add new fields to your  form by clicking on the ADD A NEW FIELD button (see the next step of Form Maker manual).